Daniil Dmitriev

 arxiv /

-We propose a novel model compression method that generates a sparse trained model without additional overhead.
+We propose a novel model compression method that generates a sparse trained model without an additional overhead.

 Invited Talks